 Open OnDemand

 Open OnDemand is a web-based portal that provides users with access to HPC resources.
 It allows users view and edit files, open a terminal, and use interactive applications through a user-friendly interface.
 Open OnDemand only provides access to the Mantis cluster.
-If you want to connect to Xanadu or to a virtual machine, you will need to connect through a terminal using SSH.
+If you want to connect to Xanadu or to a virtual machine, you will need to connect with SSH through a terminal or SSH client.
 See the Command Line Interface page for instructions on how to connect through a terminal.

 In order to use Open OnDemand you will need:

-• A CAM account and a password that has not expired.
+• A CAM account with a non-expired password.
 See the Getting Started page for instructions on how to request an account and reset your password.

 • A web browser.
 Open OnDemand is compatible with most modern web browsers.